Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

 In \S\ref{srws} we introduce the notion of relative weight structure.
 The axiomatics of those was chosen to be an abstract analogue of Proposition 5.1.15 of \cite{bbd}.
 Several properties of relative weight structures are parallel to those for 'ordinary' weight structures.

-In \S\ref{sperv} we study the case when $S=X_0$ is a variety over a finite field.
+In \S\ref{sperv} we study the case where $S=X_0$ is a variety over a finite field.
 In this case the category $\dbm(X_0,\ql)$ of mixed complexes of sheaves possesses a relative weight structure whose heart is the class of pure complexes of sheaves.
-Since the \'etale realization of motives preserves weights, we obtain that (Chow)-weight filtrations for some cohomology theories could be described in terms of the category $\dbm(X_0,\ql)$.
+Since the \'etale realization of motives preserves weights, we obtain that (Chow)-weight filtrations for some cohomology theories can be described in terms of the category $\dbm(X_0,\ql)$.

 In this section we will always assume that our base schemes are reasonable.
 Yet we also could have used the 'gluing' version of $\wchow$ (and consider any finite-dimensional noetherian $S$; the main difference is that we would have to put $\hwchow$ instead of $\chow(-)$ everywhere).